 To avoid having to use MXM, Alienware’s parent company Dell developed its own system for workstations called DGFF (Dell Graphics Form Factor) that allows it to put the latest GPUs on modular boards that can then be swapped out.
 The Area-51m is the first consumer laptop to make use of this new platform.

-It’s perhaps best to think of the Area-51m as a “portable desktop,” as opposed to a laptop or truly mobile computer.
+perhaps best to think of the Area-51m as a “portable desktop,” as opposed to a laptop or truly mobile computer.
 It’s a massive machine, weighing over 8.5 pounds and measuring 1.7 inches at its thickest point.
 It has two power adapters, which vary in size depending on the internal configuration, but they add at least another few pounds to the total package.
 This isn’t the kind of computer you can just unplug and carry away from your desk; moving it from place to place is a production each time.

 It’s also not the kind of computer you’ll be able to use while traveling.
 Sure, you can bring it from one place to another, but you won’t be gaming along the way because that demands two power outlets, and the giant machine is practically unsafe to use on your lap.
 Even though the Area-51m is far heavier and larger than most modern laptops (gaming or not), it’s a pound lighter than the Alienware 17 it replaces, thanks to its new magnesium alloy chassis.